 We recommend that you begin with a tin whistle in the key of D. This is the ‘D’ above middle C on the piano.
 You will find other keys available and are divided into high and low whistles.
 The low whistles are in lower octaves.
 If you are a complete beginner you will find it easier to start with a high D whistle rather than a Low D whistle.

 In the northern portions of the Bronx, located just above Woodlawn cemetery and east of The Bronx’ Van Cortlandt Park, you will find a neighborhood called Little Ireland, New York City’s proud center of Irish culture and its people.
+This is where I grew up.
+Could it be more Irish-American anywhere else in the nation?

 The neighborhood is actually called Woodlawn Heights but New Yorkers simply say Woodlawn, that’s how it is known.
 For many years, the neighborhood has been an important New York destination for the Irish exodus.